johnnytisdale/random-css/README.md

 Must be between 0 and 1, inclusive.

-Must be greater than aMin.
+Must be greater than or equal to aMin.

 ##### aMin: float